Sarunas-Lv/05-03/README.md

 ## General info

-This is basic Responsice Web Design task with three break-points and first attempt of employing pre-writen JavaScript for a rudimental drop-down.
+This is basic Responsive Web Design task with three break-points and first attempt of employing pre-writen JavaScript for a rudimental drop-down.

 ## Technologies